 Liverpool Reviews and Implementation Group

-Liverpool Reviews and Implementation Group (LRiG) specialises in systematic review methodologies.
-We are a dedicated team of experienced health economists, economic modellers, systematic reviewers, and statisticians with expertise in the health economics of pharmaceuticals, disease modelling, and the methodology of evidence synthesis.
+Established in 2001, Liverpool Reviews and Implementation Group (LRiG) specialise in systematic review methodologies.
+We are a dedicated team of experienced health economists, economic modellers, systematic reviewers, and statisticians with expertise in the health economics of pharmaceuticals, disease modelling, and evidence synthesis methodology.
+With the ethos that good research is conducted by teams rather than individuals, we have fostered many partnerships with clinicians and other research groups and we are proactive in building collaborations.

 We take pride in the impact that our research has on shaping health care policy.
 Since 2001, we have carried out more than 500 systematic reviews spanning a wide range of research areas.
 The findings of these reviews have been widely disseminated, influencing health care practices and producing guidelines for the use of new and existing health technologies, both in the UK and internationally.